MNJ-Commits/MiniProjects/README.md

 # VehicleRegisterationSystem

-## A simple react-native project for vechile registeration using following steps:
+## A simple react-native project for vehicle registration using the following steps:

 ### Step #1: